arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-trace32/content.md

 Note: Newer TRACE32 software version should automatically detect and show the board serial number, at first attach to the target.

-Once you receive the e-mail containing your licence key copy & paste it into a text file named `license.t32` and save it to the root directory of your TRACE32 installation.
+When you receive the email containing your license key, follow the instructions provided at the end of the message:
+- Copy the complete line of code provided in the email and paste it into the **license.t32** text file in your TRACE32 installation directory.
+Create the file license.t32 if it does not exist yet.
+On Windows the TRACE32 system directory is by default "C:\T32".
+- Restart TRACE32 after adding the license key.

 ## 3. Starting the TRACE32 Debugger

 To use the debugger launch the appropriate executable for your host operating system.
 The executables can be found in the corresponding sub-directory for your operating system:

-`(INSTALLATION DIRECTORY)/bin/windows` for 32bit Windows hosts
+`~~/bin/windows` for 32-bit Windows hosts

-`(INSTALLATION DIRECTORY)/bin/windows64` for 64-bit Windows hosts
+`~~/bin/windows64` for 64-bit Windows hosts

-`(INSTALLATION DIRECTORY)/bin/linux` for 32-bit Linux hosts
+`~~/bin/linux` for 32-bit Linux hosts

-`(INSTALLATION DIRECTORY)/bin/linux64` for 64-bit Linux hosts.
+`~~/bin/linux64` for 64-bit Linux hosts.

 For easy access, we suggest creating a link to the corresponding executable file on your desktop: